Parks E. Ball House

-The Parks E. Ball House is a historic house near Aliceville, Pickens County, Alabama.
+The Parks E. Ball House is a historic house near Aliceville, Alabama.
 It is the only surviving Antebellum brick house in the county.

 It was added to the National Register of Historic Places on January 18, 1982; and added to the Alabama Register of Landmarks and Heritage list on October 19, 1979.

 Description and history

 The rectangular, two-story Federal-style I-house was built for Parks E. Ball in about 1830.
 Ball was born around 1803 in the Columbia, South Carolina area.
 He emigrated to Alabama as a young man and purchased this property in 1826.
 Inside, the house follows the typical center-hall plan, with a single room to each side of the 12-foot wide passage on the first and second floors.